wblachowski/random-background-generator/README.md

 ![Scaling](/assets/scale.png)

 ## Margin
 Use `--margin-low` and `--margin-high` to specify the range of margins.
 Margin for each side will be drawn randomly from a uniform distrubtion between the two values.
-If `--margin-equal` flag is specified, the margin is random but the same for all four sides.
+If `--margin-equal` flag is specified, the margin the same for all four sides.
 If only a single value is specified (either `low` or `high`), the margin is contant.

 You can specify negative values as well to crop out a part of the input image.